 This enzyme functions in the methionine salvage pathway by catalyzing the interconversion of methylthioribose-1-phosphate and methythioribulose-1-phosphate.
 Elevated expression of the encoded protein is associated with metastatic melanoma and this protein promotes melanoma cell invasion independent of its enzymatic activity.
 Mutations in this gene may be associated with vanishing white matter disease (VMWD). [provided by RefSeq, Jul 2016]

 GeneCards Summary for MRI1 Gene

 MRI1 (Methylthioribose-1-Phosphate Isomerase 1) is a Protein Coding gene.
-Diseases associated with MRI1 include Achilles Bursitis and Spinal Cord Melanoma.
-Among its related pathways are Sulfur amino acid metabolism and Viral mRNA Translation.
+Diseases associated with MRI1 include Spinal Cord Melanoma and Intermittent Squint.
+Among its related pathways are Sulfur amino acid metabolism and Metabolism.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and S-methyl-5-thioribose-1-phosphate isomerase activity.
 An important paralog of this gene is EIF2B4.

 Catalyzes the interconversion of methylthioribose-1-phosphate (MTR-1-P) into methylthioribulose-1-phosphate (MTRu-1-P).
 Independently from catalytic activity, promotes cell invasion in response to constitutive RhoA activation by promoting FAK tyrosine phosphorylation and stress fiber turnover.